 Jemaa El Fna at night

-In the evening the big square in Marrakech comes to life.
+In the evening the big square, the Jemaa El Fna, really comes to life.
 Storytellers, acrobats and the infamous food stalls which always remind me a bit of the dining/pig scene from Spirited Away.
-The atmosphere is electric, and you shouldn’t miss it.
+The atmosphere is electric, and you shouldn’t miss it – it is one of the things to do in Marrakech at night.
 That said, it does get quite crowded and a bit overwhelming.
 Visit the square during the day before to get your bearings and know general directions.

-There is a beauty to getting lost in the medina and kasbah.
-Marrakech excursions without getting lost are only half the fun.
+There is a beauty to getting lost in the medina and kasbah and for me, it is one of the best things to do in Marrakech.
 Just trust that you will find your way again, enjoy the ride and know that all roads lead to Rome/ Jemaa El Fna.

 No Marrakech visit would be complete without a good scrub at the hammam.
 Splurge at the hammam at the Royal Mansour hotel spa or if you dare – ask your riad where the closest public hammam is.

 Hard to believe I hated the souks the first time I came to Marrakech; so much so that I managed to buy not a single thing.
 A long time has passed since then – there are few places more fun than the souks.
 Just don’t be in a hurry and put on your best poker face.

 While non-Muslims cannot visit the Mosque, it is still a beautiful sight and a good landmark when making your way through town.

 It is a crash course in culture, religion, and Marrakech customs you can take at Cafe Clock.
 Perfect if you are new to Morocco or tend to ask too many or slightly embarrassing questions like me.